IWILZ/FS2020-LCD-Panel/README.md

 What you need is:

 1. an ordinary Arduino board (not necessarily a Nano)
-2. two LDC 16x2 chars
+2. two LDC 16x2 chars with the serial interface
 3. two led bars
 4. one encoder with push button
 5. a couple of buttons or spring switches